The Truth About Drying Out and Peaking For Contest Day

 There’s no need in doing any cardio your last week.
 You won’t burn any more body fat at this point and you run the risk of injury and tearing down muscle fibers since you will be depleting.
 Also, too much high-impact cardio the last week will interrupt the priming process of peak week.
 Remember, the last 7 days is NOT about losing fat, it’s about dialing-in.

-Glycogen Depletion Workouts
+Glycogen Depletion Workouts for Peaking

 Peaking for contest day requires you do glycogen-pumping workouts.
 When you are a week out from your show, stop training.
 You aren’t going to build any more muscle at this point and you aren’t going to lose any more body fat.
 Therefore, stop your standard weight training the last week to allow your muscles to recover and prime the process for filling them out.